pbrucla/.github/profile/README.md

 # 💻 Welcome to Psi Beta Rho! 💻
 Psi Beta Rho (a.k.a.
-PBR or ψβρ) is UCLA's competetive cybersecurity and Capture the Flag (CTF) team!
+PBR or ψβρ) is UCLA's competitive cybersecurity and Capture the Flag (CTF) team!
 We are a part of [ACM Cyber @ UCLA](https://www.acmcyber.com).
 Whether we are pwning a binary or attacking a site using cross-site scripting, we like to have fun!

 If you are a UCLA student, feel free to join us!
 No experience necessary!